-The financial statements of the Company, have been prepared in accordance with International Financial Reporting Standards ('IFRS').
-The financial statements comply with IFRS as issued by the International Accounting Standards Board ("IASB").
+The financial statements of the Company have been prepared in accordance with IFRS Accounting Standards ('IFRS') as issued by the International Accounting Standards Board.

 The financial statements have been prepared on the historical cost basis, except for the revaluation of certain financial instruments measured at fair value.